Independence Avenue (Washington, D.C.): Route and landmarks

 Between 14th Street SW and 2nd Street SW, Independence Avenue is lined with museums and federal office buildings.
 On the north side of the street (west to east) are the U.S. Department of Agriculture's headquarters (the Jamie L. Whitten Federal Building), the Freer Gallery of Art and Arthur M. Sackler Gallery (both art museums belonging to the Smithsonian Institution), the Smithsonian Institution Building, the National Museum of African Art, the Hirshhorn Museum and Sculpture Garden, the National Air and Space Museum, the National Museum of the American Indian, and the United States Botanic Garden.
-On the south side of the street (west to east) are the Department of Agriculture's South Building, the James V. Forrestal Building (headquarters of the United States Department of Energy), the Wilbur Wright Federal Building and the Orville Wright Federal Building (headquarters of the Federal Aviation Administration), the Wilbur J. Cohen Federal Building (occupied by the United States Department of Health and Human Services [HHS]), and the Hubert H. Humphrey Building (headquarters of HHS).
+On the south side of the street (west to east) are the Department of Agriculture's South Building, the James V. Forrestal Building (headquarters of the United States Department of Energy), the Wilbur Wright Federal Building, and the Orville Wright Federal Building (headquarters of the Federal Aviation Administration), the Wilbur J. Cohen Federal Building (occupied by the United States Department of Health and Human Services [HHS]), and the Hubert H. Humphrey Building (headquarters of HHS).

 At 2nd Street SW, Independence Avenue SW meets Washington Avenue SW, a major thoroughfare providing access to Interstate 395 and South Capitol Street.

 Independence Avenue SW/SE forms the southern boundary of the grounds of the United States Capitol.
 The Capitol is to the north of the street, while the Cannon, Longworth, and Rayburn House Office Buildings are to the south.
 Past the Capitol, Independence Avenue SE passes between the Library of Congress' Thomas Jefferson Building (north) and James Madison Memorial Building (south).
 The last major building along the avenue is the Library of Congress' John Adams Building (north), where Independence Avenue SE has a junction with Pennsylvania Avenue SE.

 The wide, ceremonial Independence Avenue SE narrows to become a traditional residential street east of 2nd Street SE.
 There is a major intersection with Massachusetts Avenue SE between 14th and 15th Street SE.
 After 19th Street SE, Independence Avenue SE passes to the south of the D.C.
 Armory.
-The roadway then curves south and northeast around Robert F. Kennedy Memorial Stadium, passing through the stadium's parking lots.

-At its eastern terminus, Independence Avenue SE becomes East Capitol Street as it reaches the Whitney Young Memorial Bridge over the Anacostia River.
+The roadway then curves south and northeast around the former Robert F. Kennedy Memorial Stadium.
+At its eastern terminus, Independence Avenue SE merges with East Capitol Street as it reaches the Whitney Young Memorial Bridge over the Anacostia River.